SiliconLabsSoftware/bluetooth_applications/bluetooth_air_quality_monitor/README.md

 ![OLED display](image/display.png)

+> [!NOTE]
+>
-**Note:** The measured CO2 and tVOC values will be more accurate after the sensor is warmed up.
+> The measured CO2 and tVOC values will be more accurate after the sensor is warmed up.

 Follow the below steps to test the example with the Simplicity Connect app: